 Winter: Unpredictable!
 It might be rainy one day and sunny the next.
 On a recent winter trip to Venice, I experienced fog, rain, wind and sun in 4 days.
 Pack a winter coat, scarf, gloves, hat, umbrella and sunglasses and keep your itinerary flexible.

-Spring/Fall: With warm days and cooler evenings, layers are the key.
+Spring/Fall: With warm days and cooler evenings, packing layers is the key in spring and fall.
 Tourists stand out by committing to shorts and t-shirts from the morning.
 Locals go out in scarves and jackets, peeling off the layers as the day heats up, and being prepared when it cools down.

 Summer: It will be hot!
 Italians, who are used to the heat, favor breathable natural fabrics and taking things slow.
 You won’t see them all wearing shorts around town just because it’s hot outside.
 If you want to blend in, pack long pants, skirts or dresses.